ARC Review The Paris Match by Kate Clayborn

 SYNOPSIS

-He had everything he could’ve wanted
+He had everything he could’ve wanted…except her.

 Dangerous.
 Powerful.
 Reclusive.